Simulation-based learning in higher education

 A: The effectiveness and impact of simulation-based learning can be assessed using text analysis of student-generated data, such as reflections, discussion posts, or written assignments.
 Text analysis allows educators to delve deeply into students' understanding, critical thinking, and problem-solving skills by examining the language and concepts students use to articulate their learning experiences.
 For instance, by analysing the complexity of language, the use of specific terminology related to the simulation topic, and the depth of reflection on problem-solving processes, educators can gauge the extent to which students have developed the intended complex skills.
 This method provides qualitative insights into student learning that might not be captured through traditional assessments, offering a richer, more nuanced understanding of the impact of simulation-based learning.

-Q: How do simulations support diverse learning styles and ensure equitable access to learning opportunities?
+Q: How do simulations support diverse student needs and ensure equitable access to learning opportunities?

 References: